Health and wellbeing in winter

 We have useful numbers to contact in an emergency.

 Winter Fuel Payment is made automatically to eligible people who have reached State Pension age.
 To check if you are entitled to a payment, go to nidirect (link opens in a new window).
 If you qualify, you can use this money to buy 'Stay Warm' oil savings stamps.

 Our fuel stamp scheme - 'Stay Warm' - helps householders save for home heating oil, by spreading the cost of fuel over several weeks.

-You can buy oil stamps from a variety of participating retailers, collect them on a savings card and use the value of the stamps to pay for all or part of your oil when placing an order.
-Find out more on the fuel stamp page.
+You can buy oil stamps from participating retailers, collect them on a savings card and use the value of the stamps to pay for all or part of your oil when ordering oil.